"The journey of a thousand Miles begins with a single step."

 At this point, you might be interested in what qualifications I have as a mental health provider.
 Below is some information about my education, experience, and skills.

 To start, I am a Licensed Marriage and Family Therapist in the state of Florida.
 I received a Bachelors of Science in Psychology from the University of Central Florida and then a Master of Science in Family Therapy from Nova Southeastern University.
 I have worked with clients from a wide array of backgrounds on many issues particularly trauma, anxiety, self esteem, and couple and family issues.
 I’ve also served as a clinical supervisor to a team of counselors in a community-based program as well as current Florida Licensure Qualified Supervisor.
 I have been honored to have helped so many people!

 I am trained in several models, among the most prominent, brief therapy, narrative, mindfulness-based CBT, and solution-oriented approaches to help clients move towards their goals sooner.
-I'm also trained in EMDR (Eye Movement Desensitization and Reprocessing) Therapy, a world-leading therapy model in healing trauma.
+I'm also trained in EMDR (Eye Movement Desensitization and Reprocessing) Therapy, a world-leading therapy model in healing trauma as well as Ego State work to help with more complex healing.
 I believe each and every client is unique with their own distinct strengths and resources and work collaboratively with them to uncover and harness these abilities.

 In addition to monthly blog posts for my own website, I have been featured in Mindent Magazine (a magazine focused on providing stress resources for Mindful Entrepreneurs), Medium.com, and Marriage.com.